codeandqa/SplunkWithAnsible/README.md

 ###### Step 10
 Happy Splunking!!!

-# What to make this repo better?
+# Want to make this repo better?
-I am not ansible guru.
+I am not ansible or splunk guru so you may find some erros or missing best practices.
 I am going to refactor it and clean the code slowly.
-If you think that you can improve this code more clean and better, feel free to contrubute.
+If you think that you can improve this code more cleaner and better, feel free to contrubute.